bartfeenstra/betty/documentation/usage/extension/privatizer.rst

 The *Privatizer* extension
 ========================
-The :py:class:`betty.extension.Privatizer` extension marks entities :doc:`private </usage/model/ancestry/privacy>` to prevent sensitive information from being published accidentally.
-It is most powerful in achieving this when used in combination with the :doc:`anonymizer <anonymizer>` and :doc:`cleaner <cleaner>` extensions.
+The :py:class:`betty.extension.Privatizer` extension marks entities :doc:`private </usage/ancestry/privacy>`
+to prevent sensitive information from being published accidentally.

 Entities in Betty have privacy.
 This is a *ternary* property, with the following possible values: